lohedges/trackr/README.md

 This will write a profiling report to `profile.txt` in the current directory.
-Sensible execution profiling options have been set, but can be adjusted by setting appopriate entries in the `POPLAR_ENGINE_OPTIONS` environment variable, e.g.:
+Sensible execution profiling options have been set, but can be adjusted by setting appropriate entries in the `POPLAR_ENGINE_OPTIONS` environment variable, e.g.:

 ```